jm1021/churchofjesuschrist/_posts/2022-11-20-hosea-joel-amos-obadiah.md

 ---

-## Lesson Plan
+## Introduction
 > As we study the gospel, specifically these books...
-It can be hard to obtain great insight just by reading.
-For me, this was the case.
+It can be difficult to insight just by reading.
+For me, this was the case the last two weeks.
 Thus, I decided to look toward outside resources.
 This lesson is based on "Come Follow Up" from the BYU channel.
 ## Part 1 Hosea and Joel

 ### Background